-Neither this Official Statement nor any statement that may be made orally or in writing in connection therewith is to be construed as a contract with the registered or beneficial owners of the 2019B Bonds.
+Neither this Official Statement nor any statement that may be made orally or in writing in connection therewith is to be construed as a contract with the registered or beneficial owners of the 2019C Bonds.

 This Official Statement contains forecasts, projections and estimates that are based on current expectations or assumptions.
 If and when included in this Official Statement, the words "expects," "forecasts," "projects," "intends," "anticipates," "estimates," "assumes" and analogous expressions are intended to identify forward-looking statements, and any such statements inherently are subject to a variety of risks and uncertainties that could cause actual results to differ materially from those that have been projected.
 Such risks and uncertainties which could affect the amount of revenues received include, among others, changes in political, social and economic conditions, federal, state and local statutory and regulatory initiatives, litigation, seismic events, and various other events, conditions and circumstances, many of which are beyond the control of the Authority.
-These forward-looking statements include, but are not limited to, certain statements contained in the information contained under the caption "THE TOLLWAY SYSTEM" and in APPENDICES B and C and such statements speak only as of the date of this Official Statement.
-The Authority disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained in this Official Statement to reflect any changes in the Authority's expectations with regard to such forward-looking statements or any change in events, conditions or circumstances on which any such statement is based.
+These forward-looking statements include, but are not limited to, certain statements contained in the information set forth under the caption "THE TOLLWAY SYSTEM" and in APPENDICES B and C, and such statements speak only as of the date of this Official Statement.
+The Authority disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained in this Official Statement to reflect any changes in the Authority's expectations with regard to such forward-looking statements or any change in events, conditions or circumstances on which any such statements are based.

-In connection with the offering of the 2019B Bonds, the underwriters may over-allot or effect transactions that stabilize or maintain the market price of the 2019B Bonds at levels above the levels that might otherwise prevail in the open market.
+In connection with the offering of the 2019C Bonds, the Underwriters may over-allot or effect transactions that stabilize or maintain the market price of the 2019C Bonds at levels above the levels that might otherwise prevail in the open market.
 Such stabilizing, if commenced, may be discontinued at any time without notice.

-These securities have not been registered under the securities act of 1933, as amended, and have not been approved or disapproved by any federal or state securities commission nor has any federal or state securities commission nor has any federal or state securities commission passed upon the accuracy or adequacy of this official statement.
+These securities have not been registered under the Securities Act of 1933, as amended, and have not been approved or disapproved by any federal or state securities commission nor has any federal or state securities commission passed upon the accuracy or adequacy of this Official Statement.
 Any representation to the contrary is a criminal offense.

-Introductory Statement 1

-Plan of Finance 2

-Refunding of the Refunded Bonds

-Future Financing Plans

-Estimated Sources and Applications of Funds 4

-Description of the 2019B Bonds

-General

-Interest on the 2019B Bonds; Payment; Authorized Denominations

-Optional Redemption of 2019B Bonds

-Selection of Bonds for Redemption; Notice of Redemption

-Bond Registration and Transfers

-Mutilated, Lost, Stolen or Destroyed Bonds

-Security and Sources of Payment for the 2019B Bonds 5

-Pledge of Revenues and Funds Toll Covenant

-Certain Amendments to the Indenture

-Flow of Funds

-Debt Reserve Account

-Additional Indebtedness

-Other Covenants

-The Trustee

-The Authority 8

-Board of Directors

-Principal Administrative Personnel

-Organizational Structure

-Labor Relations

-Pension Plan 12

-Other Post-Employment Benefits 16

-The Tollway System 16

-Routes

-Other Limited Access Highways

-Patron Service Areas

-Toll Collections

-Toll Rates

-Historical Toll Transactions and Toll Revenues

-Historical Net Operating Revenues

-The Capital Programs

-The Move Illinois Program

-The Congestion-Relief Program

-Potential Additional Capital Projects

-Condition and Maintenance.

-Renewal and Replacement Program and Improvement Program

-Financial Information

-Financial Information Discussion.

-Outstanding Indebtedness.

-Annual Debt Service Requirements

-Swap Agreements
+Introductory Statement 1 Plan of Finance 2 Refunding of the Refunded Bonds Future Financing Plans Estimated Sources and Applications of Funds 3 Description of the 2019C Bonds 4 General Interest on the 2019C Bonds; Payment; Authorized Denominations Optional Redemption of 2019C Bonds Selection of Bonds for Redemption; Notice of Redemption Bond Registration and Transfers Mutilated, Lost, Stolen or Destroyed Bonds 4 4 4 4 Security and Sources of Payment for the 2019C Bonds 5 Pledge of Revenues and Funds Toll Covenant Certain Amendments to the Indenture Flow of Funds Debt Reserve Account Additional Indebtedness Other Covenants The Trustee 5 5 6 7 8 The Authority 8 Board of Directors Principal Administrative Personnel Organizational Structure Labor Relations Pension Plan Other Post-Employment Benefits 10 11 12 12 The Tollway System Routes Other Limited Access Highways Patron Service Areas Toll Collections Toll Rates Historical Toll Transactions and Toll Revenues Historical Net Operating Revenues 18 18 19 21 23 The Capital Programs 27 The Move Illinois Program The Congestion-Relief Program Potential Additional Capital Projects Condition and Maintenance Renewal and Replacement Program and Improvement Program 28 28 29 Financial Information 31 Financial Information Discussion Outstanding Indebtedness Annual Debt Service Requirements 34